Northwest Morris

 Context

 Before the 1850s buildings were often carpeted with rushes, a plant which grows by water.
-Churches were an important meeting point for the community, and once a year the community would replace the rushes on the floor.
-This was a big occasion, there was a fancy parade and people often dressed up in special clothing Alfred Burton (1891) recorded that the men who carried the rush cart wore:
+Once a year the community would come together to replace the rushes on the floor.
+This was a big occasion, there was a fancy parade and people often dressed up in special clothing.
+Alfred Burton (1891) recorded that the men who carried the rush cart wore:

 “straw hats with light blue ribbons, white shirt sleeves tied with many coloured ribbons, the brightest handkerchiefs possible for sashes ... ribbons ...below the knee”.